karasu126/energy-monitoring-iot-pipeline/README.md

 ---

-# Cloud IoT Workshop
+# Energy Monitoring IoT Pipeline

-A hands-on workshop demonstrating a **cloud-based IoT telemetry pipeline** using managed services and Python-based device simulation.
+A hands-on project demonstrating a **cloud-based IoT energy monitoring pipeline** using managed services and Python-based device simulation.

-The workshop simulates a fleet of IoT devices sending telemetry to a cloud message broker, which is then ingested into a time-series database and visualized using Grafana.
+The project simulates a fleet of energy monitoring devices sending electrical telemetry to a cloud message broker, which is then ingested into a time-series database and visualized using Grafana.

 ---